Touchpoint's Core Values

 Over the past couple of months, I took some time each week to share what each of these core values means to me with the rest of the team.
 It not only served as a reminder for my colleagues, it also solidified in my mind why these core values are critical to Touchpoint's culture.

-Everyday we face a new challenge.
+We find a way to win and are not victims of circumstances.
+Every day we face new challenges.
 Sometimes the challenge is simple, and other times the challenge tests our resolve.
 No matter what that challenge is, we find a way to win.
-We are creative in problem solving.
+We are creative at problem-solving.

-It's easy to try the same solutions over and over again but for new challenges, that won’t always cut it.
+It's easy to try the same solutions repeatedly, but for new challenges, that won’t always cut it.
 We know we have to be truly determined to meet our goals if we want to win.

-There of course will be times where people fall short of reaching their goal, but what separates the winners from the losers is the ability to look at failure as an opportunity to conquer the next challenge that comes their way.
+There, of course, will be times when people fall short of reaching their goals, but what separates the winners from the losers is the ability to look at failure as an opportunity to conquer the next challenge that comes their way.

 Find a way to win, no matter how many tries it takes.